 With this setup, dedicated servers for the PBX are installed on site, They connect to the local area network (LAN).
 The phones, which could be physical handsets or softphones on a PC or laptop, also connect to the LAN.

 Each phone is allocated a phone number from a range provided by the local telco, for example +27 575 xxxx.
 If your organisation has a receptionist or switchboard, a range of numbers can be allocated to a single phone.

 Usually, these solutions require a capex investment plus ongoing maintenance fees and periodic upgrade costs.

-Hosted IP PBX as an alternative solution to an onsite IP PBX solution also offers financial savings, as you are not required to outlay significant capital investments on the initial set up of the infrastructure, however you will still need to invest in handsets or headsets to enable the solution.
+Hosted IP PBX as an alternative solution to an onsite IP PBX solution also offers financial benefits, as you don’t have to outlay significant capital investments on the initial set-up of the infrastructure.
+However, you will need to invest in handsets or headsets.

 PBX for a new world